-DRCM 1000 Theatre and Communication Arts 3 cr.
+DRCM 1000 The Theatre

 An introductory study of drama and theatre.
 Focus is on the artists and technicians who create theatre the history of theatre, and the components involved in the production process.
 This class does not involve the actual production of a play or performance.
 Drama and Communications majors cannot receive degree credit for both DRCM 1000 and 1005.

-DRCM 1005 Introduction to Drama 3 cr.
+DRCM 1005 Introduction to Drama

 Offered only in the fall semester.
 Primarily for those students with an emphasis in theatre.
 Study of different types of plays from the Greek Theatre to the twentieth century.
 Emphasis on interpreting scripts for the stage.
 Must be taken concurrently with DRCM 1006.